 1 Break thick shells (lobster and crab) into smaller pieces by putting in a sealed, thick plastic bag and either rolling with a rolling pin or hitting with a meat hammer to crush.
 Cut up thinner shrimp shells with a chef's knife.
 Don't crush or cut too small.
 You can even skip this step if you want, if you are already dealing with broken up shell pieces (like cracked crab).
 Place in a large roasting pan and roast at 400°F for 10 minutes (this step you can skip, but it greatly enhances the flavor).

-Put the shells in a large stock pot and cover with an inch (but no more than an inch) of water.
+Put the shells in a large stock pot and add enough water to cover the shells with an inch of water.

 2 Put the stove temperature on medium high and slowly heat the shells in the water.
 As soon as you see that little bubbles are starting to come up to the surface, reduce the heat to medium.
 Do not let it boil.
 You want to maintain the temperature at just below a simmer, where the bubbles just occasionally come up to the surface.
 Do not stir the shells.
 Stirring will muddy up the stock.
 As the bubbles come up to the surface a film of foam will develop on the surface.
 Use a large slotted spoon to skim away this foam.
 Let the shells cook like this for about an hour; skim the foam every few minutes.
 The foam comes from shells releasing impurities as their temperature increases.